mmfrenkel/encrypted-file-store/README.md

 This project uses a single Makefile as a build automation tool.

+#### Main Program

 To build the main executable for this program run:

 ```
 $ make all
 ```
 This will clean and compile the code, creating a new executable `./bin/cstore` that should be used to run the file store.
-It will also create a new directory within your home directory called `encrypted_filestore_archive` that serves as the base directory that all archives live within.
+It will also create a new directory within your home directory called `encrypted_filestore_archive` that serves as the base directory that all archives.
 You can confirm that this base directory was created:

 ```
 $ ~/encrypted_filestore_archive